amirrajan/minotaur-wars/README.md

 Game can be played on Chrome and iPad (in landscape mode).
 A screen resolution of at least 1400x700 on pc (for best experience).
 Make sure your zoom level is normal (100%).

-Once you have logged in, you'll be given 3 units under your control delineated by green squares.
+Once you have entered a name for your team, you'll be given 3 units under your control delineated by green squares.

 Select one of your units by clicking, you should see your movable area.
 Move next to another player by clicking in a blue square.
 To attack them, simply click on the opposing unit to execute an attack.